theamiro/myStocks/readme.md

 #### Table Graphs

 The mini graphs that show up on the tables are actually svg representations of the trend.
 Picked the direction as it is the generally accepted design pattern, considering performance.
-I sure hope the api can return svgs.
+I sure hope the api can generate svgs.
+Here's a link to a site that does that https://coinmarketcap.com/.
+Inspect element and see the magic.

 ### Javascript Colors